|See Also||"Career Plan for Fiction Writers"

 The Workshop is open to all styles and genres of writing: literary fiction, genre fiction, poetry, children's writing, essays, newspaper articles, scripts, you name it.
 Members do not need to be published writers, only to be serious about writing and about wanting to improve.

 Welcome to LAwritersgroup.com!
 Established in 2003, we run several writers groups and creative writing workshops throughout the Los Angeles, California area that are open to writers of all levels and kinds, with an aim toward getting words on the page and providing a safe place for writers to create new work and exchange feedback on works in progress.
-To see what groups we offer and how they work check out our Meeting Schedule and our Moderators.

 "Showcase your work to 100 million viewers on the Premier Web Address for Literary Agents Online!"

 "The Market List - A Writers Resource for all Fiction Genres www.marketlist.com is the original electronic writers market resource.
 Started in 1994 as an online ezine on AOL and Compuserve, and with the first fully comprehensive writers market guidelines index online, The Market List has a ten year history of providing aspiring and professional writers with potential markets for their fiction."